jpace/glark/README.md

   * `glark Regexp /usr/lib/ruby/1.9.1/...2`:
     Search for "Regexp" in all files in </usr/lib/ruby/1.9.1> and up to two levels of subdirectories under.

+  * `glark --match-name 'http.*' Regexp /usr/lib/ruby/1.9.1/...`:
+    Search for "Regexp" in all files under </usr/lib/ruby/1.9.1> with a name starting with 'http'.

+### ADVANCED USAGE

+  * `glark% --explain --match-name 'c.*\.rb$' --and=5 Regexp --xor parse --and=3 boundary quote /usr/lib/ruby/1.9.1/...2`:

+    As shown by the `--explain` options:

+        within 5 lines of each other:
+            /Regexp/
+        and
+            only one of:
+                /parse/
+            xor
+                within 3 lines of each other:
+                    /boundary/
+                and
+                    /quote/

+    Search for the given expression under the Ruby 1.9.1 tree, for .rb files starting with 'c'.

 ## ENVIRONMENT